46 Things to Do in Fall

 Practice your flee from the monsters that emerge on Halloween Night by running the Goblin Gallop 5k in Glens Falls.
 Maybe try a warm up at the ADK5K at the Adirondack Pub & Brewery the month prior.

-Explore major pieces of the Adirondacks history on the Upper Works Trailhea, an interpretive trail steeped in history including the MacNaughton cottage where Teddy Roosevelt began his midnight ride, a massive iron furnace, and views of the Hudson River.
+Explore major pieces of the Adirondacks history on the Upper Works Trailhead, an interpretive trail steeped in history including the MacNaughton cottage where Teddy Roosevelt began his midnight ride, a massive iron furnace, and views of the Hudson River.

 Take a peak into the history of the Adirondacks and bring home a treasure from any of the antique stores in the Adirondacks.
 A perfect place to find a souvenier to remember your trip by.